 The Bursar's Office is responsible for overseeing the administration of all petty cash funds throughout the university.
 The Bursar’s Office requires a quarterly accounting of all outstanding Imprest funds.
 This can be performed directly by the Bursar's Office staff, Internal Audit staff or directly through electronic certification by the Petty Cash Custodian and cognizant Dean or Budget Unit Head.
 The verification methodology of this review must be approved by the Bursar.

-A department or unit must demonstrate a need for a fund to enable it to meet certain minor expenditures for supplies and sundry expenses.
+A department or unit must demonstrate a need for a fund to enable it to meet certain minor expenditures for approved departmental functions.
 The frequency and size of the reimbursement requests will assist in evaluating both the need for and the amount of the fund.
 Any fund level in excess of current and anticipated requirements should be returned to the Bursar's Office.

 Nature and Use of Petty Cash Funds